saikrishna6489/geektrust-adminapp/README.md

 ### `tableData` -> provide data which should be displayed

 ### `restrictedColumns` -> pass the array of column key names that you dont want to display on table

+### `restrictedEditColumns` -> pass the array of column key names that you dont want to be editable on table

 ## 'warning ' : provided json data must have 'id' key